TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Spike Analysis/Functions/README.txt

 % 18.
 SpikeBinSettings: structure, save numbins in time and depth domain for spike
 % rate heatmap plot -- see Spike_Module_Set_Up_Spike_Analysis_Windows.m for
 % standard.
+% 19.
+EventDataType: char, either 'Raw Event Related Data' or 'Preprocessed
+% Event Related Data'.
+% 20.
+EventChannelName: char, name of the event channel for which event
+% related spiokes are extracted
+% 21.
+Autorun: double, 1 or 0 whether fucntion is executed in autorun
+% functions
+% 22.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Outputs:
 % 1.
 Data: main app data structure